Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Introduction

 \subsection{Related literature}

 In a sufficiently regular parametric setting, \cite{berger1949distinct} provide necessary and sufficient conditions for the existence of a test with Type-I and Type-II error control with $\alpha=\beta = 1/2$.
 A rather technical characterisation for the existence of uniformly consistent tests has been given by \cite{berger1951uniformly}.
 A topological characterisation has been given by \cite{lecam1960necessary} in terms of a topology of setwise convergence on the space $\cup_{n=1}^\infty \Pcal(\Xcal)^n$ of all $n$-fold products of probability measures on $\Xcal$.
 The downside of this condition is that it is hard to verify since this topology is not metrisable, not first countable and hence ``not very easily accessible'' \citep{lecam1960necessary} --- see also \cite{kleijn2022frequentist}.
 In contrast, later work (and this paper as well) considers topological properties of $H_0, H_1$ as subsets of $\Pcal(\Xcal)$, instead of the space of all $n$-fold products. \cite{cover1973determining} considered testing whether the bias of a coin is rational or irrational (example (\ref{eqn:ex:untestable})), and found that there exists a consistent test for testing the null of rational bias versus the alternative of irrational bias, if a subset of Lebesgue measure zero is removed from the alternative. \cite{dembo1994topological} show that if $H_0$ and $H_1$ are disjoint sets which are $F_\sigma$ in the weak topology on $W = H_0 \cup H_1$, then there exists a strongly consistent test.
 For the converse direction, they note that the hypotheses $H_0 := \{\delta_x : x\in [0,1]\cap \QQ\}$ and $H_1 := \{\delta_x : x \in [0,1]\setminus \QQ\}$ are discernible by the test $\varphi_n(x_1, ..., x_n) := \I_{[0,1]\setminus \QQ} (x_1)$, but $H_1$ is not $F_\sigma$\footnote{This holds since $[0,1]\setminus \QQ$ is not $F_\sigma$ and $x\mapsto \delta_x$ is a homeomorphism (\citealp{bogachev2007measurevol2}, Lemma 8.9.2).} so \emph{some} regularity condition has to be imposed for such a topological characterisation of discernibility. \cite{dembo1994topological} prove this characterisation under the assumption that every measure in $W$ has a $p>1$-integrable density, and \cite{kleijn2022frequentist} (Corollary 9.4.23) weakens this assumption to uniformly integrable densities.
-We show without any assumptions on the hypotheses $H_0$ and $H_1$ that consistent FP-testability is characterised by hypotheses that are $F_\sigma$ in the weak topology, so requiring the regions $\{\varphi_n = 0\}$ and $\{\varphi_n = 1\}$ to be open is \emph{the} regularity condition which resolves the issue raised by \cite{dembo1994topological}.
+We show without any assumptions on the hypotheses $H_0$ and $H_1$ that consistent FP-testability is characterised by hypotheses that are $F_\sigma$ in the weak topology, so requiring the regions $\{\varphi_n = 0\}$ and $\{\varphi_n = 1\}$ to be open is \emph{the} regularity condition which resolves the issue raised by \cite{dembo1994topological}. \cite{ermakov2017consistent} provides characterisation theorems similar to our Theorems \ref{thm:discernible_iff_weakly_fsigma}, \ref{thm:testable_iff_weakly_closed} and \ref{thm:testable_iff_weakly_separated}, but for binary tests without regularity conditions on the critical regions, in terms of the topology of setwise convergence.
+For a comprehensive overview of the literature on consistent hypothesis testing, we refer to \cite{kleijn2022frequentist}, Chapter 9.